Home Health Chondrosis: symptoms, causes, treatment

 • deterioration of visual and auditory functions;

-• bouts of hypertension;
+• attacks of hypertension;

 • severe fatigue and drowsiness due to insufficient supply of blood and oxygen to the brain.